Frankie Laine: Early life

 Frankie Laine was born Francesco Paolo LoVecchio on March 30, 1913, to Giovanni and Crescenzia LoVecchio (née Salerno).
 His Cook County, Illinois, birth certificate (No. 14436) was already Americanized at the time of his birth, with his name written as "Frank Lovecchio", his mother as "Anna Salerno", and his father as "John Lovecchio", with the "V" lower case in each instance, except in the "Reported by" section with "John Lo Vecchio (father)" written in.
 His parents had emigrated from Monreale, Sicily, to Chicago's Near West Side, in "Little Italy", where his father worked at one time as the personal barber for gangster Al Capone.
 Laine's family appears to have had several organized crime connections, and young Francesco was living with his grandfather when the latter was killed by rival gangsters.

 The eldest of eight children, Laine grew up in the Old Town neighborhood (first at 1446 N. North Park Avenue and later at 331 W. Schiller Street) and had his first taste of singing as a member of the choir in the Church of the Immaculate Conception's elementary school across the street from the North Park Avenue home.
-He later attended Lane Technical High School, where he helped to develop his lung power and breath control by joining the track and field and basketball teams.
-He realized he wanted to be a singer when he missed time in school to see Al Jolson's current talking picture, The Singing Fool.
-Jolson would later visit Laine when both were filming pictures in 1949, and, at about this time, Jolson remarked that Laine was going to put all the other singers out of business.
+Laine later attended Lane Technical High School, where he helped to develop his lung power and breath control by joining the track and field and basketball teams.
+Laine realized he wanted to be a singer when he missed time in school to see Al Jolson's current talking picture, The Singing Fool.
+Jolson would later visit Laine when both were filming pictures in 1949, and around this time, Jolson remarked that Laine was going to put all the other singers out of business.

 Early career and stylistic influences

-Even in the 1920s, his vocal abilities were enough to get him noticed by a slightly older "in crowd" at his school, who began inviting him to parties and to local dance clubs, including Chicago's Merry Garden Ballroom.
-At 17, he sang before a crowd of 5,000 at The Merry Garden Ballroom to such applause that he ended up performing five encores on his first night.
+As early as the 1920s, Laine's vocal abilities were enough to get him noticed by the slightly older "in crowd" at his school, who began inviting him to parties and to local dance clubs such as Chicago's Merry Garden Ballroom.
+At 17, Laine sang before a crowd of 5,000 at The Merry Garden Ballroom to such applause that he ended up performing five encores on his first night.
 Laine was giving dance lessons for a charity ball at the Merry Garden when he was called to the bandstand to sing:

 Soon I found myself on the main bandstand before this enormous crowd, Laine recalled.
 I was really nervous, but I started singing 'Beside an Open Fireplace,' a popular song of the day.
 It was a sentimental tune and the lyrics choked me up.
 When I got done, the tears were streaming down my cheeks and the ballroom became quiet.
 I was very nearsighted and couldn't see the audience.
 I thought that the people didn't like me.

-Some of his other early influences during this period included Enrico Caruso, Carlo Buti, and especially Bessie Smith—a record of whose somehow wound up in his parents' collection:
+Some of Laine's other early influences during this period included Enrico Caruso, Carlo Buti, and especially Bessie Smith—a record of whose somehow wound up in his parents' collection: